ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Name - a human readable friendly name for the product
     * Image - a human visual image for the brand that must be square in shape.
   * Base identity URI - base URI for identity (or full identity if known in advance)
+  * Identity relogin key (optional) - a key to automatically relogin to an identity service when possible without prompting the user for a password and the meaning of the key is specific to the identity provider (the key is self-contained and includes all the information it needs to relogin but may not be capable of performing the relogin in which case the user will go through the normal login process)
   * Browser information
     * Visibility - the browser window is being shown in what state
       * "visible" - the browser window is visible